 Suddenly, her world is opening and she has started interacting more and more with other girls and boys.
 She is starting to experience the magic of real inclusion.
 She is not just integrated into a typical classroom, now she is fully included and moves along with everyone else, at her own pace and with her individual supports, but alongside typical kids.

 Yaya’s best friend story is one I will treasure forever because it is one of those life-changing experiences that make you realize your child is getting there.
 She is talking, sharing, expressing her feelings and creating real connections in the best place ever; in the least restrictive environment.
 She’s existing, thriving, in the typical world: the real world with all its ups and downs.
-I couldn’t be more proud or more excited for the next milestone we meet, no matter how “typical” it seems.
+I couldn’t be more proud or more excited about the next milestone we meet, no matter how “typical” it seems.